beavanzi/data-structures-java/README.md

-# data-structures-java
+# Data Structures in Java
-This rep include implementations of Vector, Linked List, Doubly Linked List, Queue, Stack and Set using Java and Clean Code principles.
+This repo include implementations of Vector, Linked List, Doubly Linked List, Queue, Stack and Set using Java and Clean Code principles.